-1) A country where none of the susceptible species referred to in Article 8.1.2. is present may make a self-declaration of freedom from B. dendrobatidis when basic biosecurity conditions have been continuously met in the country for at least the past two years.
+none of the susceptible species referred to in Article 8.1.2. are present and basic biosecurity conditions have been continuously met for at least the last two years;

-2) A country where the susceptible species referred to in Article 8.1.2. are present but there has been no observed occurrence of the disease for at least the past ten years despite conditions that are conducive to its clinical expression, as described in the corresponding chapter of the Aquatic Manual, may make a self-declaration of freedom from B. dendrobatidis when basic biosecurity conditions have been continuously met in the country for at least the past ten years.
+- 2) any of the susceptible species referred to in Article 8.1.2. are present and the following conditions have been met: - a) there has been no observed occurrence of the disease for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last ten years;

-- 3) A country where the last known clinical occurrence of the disease was within the past ten years or where the infection status prior to targeted surveillance was unknown (e.g. because of the absence of conditions conducive to clinical expression as described in the corresponding chapter of the Aquatic Manual) may make a self-declaration of freedom from B. dendrobatidis when: - a) basic biosecurity conditions have been continuously met for at least the past two years; and - b) targeted surveillance, as described in Chapter 1.4., has been in place for at least the past two years without detection of B. dendrobatidis.
+- 3) the disease status prior to targeted surveillance is unknown but the following conditions have been met: - a) basic biosecurity conditions have been continuously met for at least the last two years; and - b) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of infection with B. dendrobatidis;

-- 4) A country that has previously made a self-declaration of freedom from B. dendrobatidis but in which the disease is subsequently detected may make a self-declaration of freedom from B. dendrobatidis again when the following conditions have been met: - a) on detection of the disease, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations have been destroyed or removed from the infected zone by means that minimise the risk of further spread of the disease, and the appropriate disinfection procedures (see Aquatic Manual) have been completed; and - c) targeted surveillance, as described in Chapter 1.4., has been in place for at least the past two years without detection of B. dendrobatidis; and - d) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place for at least the past two years.
+- 4) it previously made a self-declaration of freedom from infection with B. dendrobatidis and subsequently lost its disease free status due to the detection of infection with B. dendrobatidis but the following conditions have been met: - a) on detection of the disease, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations have been destroyed or removed from the infected zone by means that minimise the risk of further spread of the disease, and the appropriate disinfection procedures (described in the Aquatic Manual) have been completed; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of the disease; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of infection with B. dendrobatidis.

-In the meantime, part of the non-affected area may be declared a free zone provided that such part meets the conditions in point 3 of Article 8.1.5.
+In the meantime, part or all of the non-affected area may be declared a free zone provided that such a part meets the conditions in point 3 of Article 8.1.5.